Harvey ruined thousands of homes, leaving many with no place to go

 Some of the people who lived in those homes can afford to find a new place to live while they rebuild or decide whether to move away.
 But there are also others like Conley who have no idea where they will go.

-Often, their only hope is the Federal Emergency Management Agency, which is offering loans for homeowners to rebuild and short-term housing — hotel rooms — and two months of rental assistance for survivors whose homes are uninhabitable or inaccessible.
-The agency said it is also speeding up claims under the National Flood Insurance Program — but the program only benefits people who had coverage before the storm.
+Often, their only hope is the Federal Emergency Management Agency, which is offering loans to help homeowners rebuild and short-term housing assistance — hotel rooms and rental subsidies for others whose homes are uninhabitable or inaccessible.
+The agency said it is also speeding up claims under the National Flood Insurance Program, but the program only benefits people who had coverage before the storm.

 At the convention center, where more than 9,000 people sought refuge at some point this week, the lines for FEMA applications snake across the entrance hall, the survivors weary with uncertainty.